 SanerNow Patch Management Software offers end-to-end automated patching for all major OS platforms like Windows, MAC, and Linux.
 Along with this, it provides an extensive third-party patch repository of 300+ apps to simplify the patching of third-party applications.

 SecPod’s security research team continuously checks for new third-party vendor updates, tests the available patches, and adds those patches to SanerNow’s patch repository within 24-48 hours.

 Simple and effective automation

-SanerNow’s centralized console saves a lot of time and effort spent on manual patching of third-party applications.
-It automates the end-to-end process of patching from the scanning of missing patches, prioritizing them based on their severity, downloading updates from vendor sites to deployment on client computers.
+SanerNow’s centralized console saves much time and effort spent manually patching third-party applications.
+Therefore, It automates the end-to-end patching process from scanning missing patches, prioritizing them based on their severity, and downloading updates from vendor sites to deployment on client computers.

 Sign-up for a free personalized demo with us.
 You’ll get to know the piece of your patch management puzzle that’s been missing all along.